contentful/contentful-database-importer.rb/README.md

 end
 ```

+For specifying namespaces for your tables, use `self.table_name = :namespace__table_name`.

+If planning to upgrade to Sequel `v5`, and require namespaces, at the beggining of your file add: `Sequel.split_symbols = true`.
+This will allow to properly handle the namespaces.

 #### Overriding Table and Content Type ID

 The methods `::table_name=` and `::content_type_id=` allow you to override the IDs for either the table or content type.